 - Dislike small talk but enjoy discussions about topics that interest them

 Grief is hard for everyone, but introverts face their own set of challenges after a death.
-Starting with the fact that after a death it sometimes seems like you are on stage and everyone’s watching to see what you do.
+Starting with the fact that after a death, it sometimes seems like you're on stage and everyone's watching to see what you do.
 How are you coping?
 How are you holding up?
-At the wake, at the funeral, at the coffee hour afterward – 100 sets of eyes all fixed on you, waiting for their opportunity to shake your hand and pay their condolences.
+At the wake, at the funeral, at the coffee hour afterward; 100 sets of eyes all fixed on you, waiting for their opportunity to shake your hand and pay their condolences.

-I wouldn’t be surprised if it took certain introverts a long time to get out into the world after a loss, if for no other reason than because they know they will encounter people.
-When my mother was dying I felt like everywhere I went I was asked for the latest update.
+I wouldn't be surprised if it took certain introverts a long time to get out into the world after a loss, if for no other reason than because they know they will encounter people.
+When my mother was dying, I felt like everywhere I went I was asked for the latest update.
 I was hesitant to go anywhere for fear of having yet another awkward conversation.
-I mean why not stay home until (at least) the 3rd degree of separation forgot I was in mourning?
+I mean, why not stay home until at least the third degree of separation forgot I was in mourning?
 My friends knew where to find me.

 My very basic advice to introverts dealing with grief is to accept your nature and go easy on yourself.
 You will likely have to endure the rituals associated with the funeral and, for a while after the death, people are probably going to want to check in, call, drop by, and stop you on the street.
 Acknowledge these things may be draining for you and plan to give yourself a little extra space and time.
 Also, don't be surprised if the coping mechanisms that worked for your extroverted friend—like widow/widower happy hours and support groups—don't feel as right for you!
 You may feel more comfortable talking to a friend or family member who's had similar experiences, connecting with an online community, writing in a journal, or reading things like books or grief blogs.